tldr-pages/tldr/pages/windows/msiexec.md

 `msiexec /update {{path/to/file.msp}}`

-- Uninstall a program or patch through their respective MSI or MSP file:
+- Uninstall a program or patch using their respective MSI or MSP file:

 `msiexec /uninstall {{path/to/file}}`